DANIE0812/Basic-JS-Projects/README.md

 1. Simple Calculator - HTML, CSS & JavaScript were used for this project

-2. ToDo-App - HTML, CSS & JavaScript were used for this project
+2. ToDo-App - HTML, CSS & JavaScript were used for this project.
+Learned how to use "classList" and "appendChild" method.